Sorry for the wait. Life happens. p_p

-The boos and sounds of disapproval were deafening.
+Boos and sounds of disapproval started up.
 Some people were already calling for Long Feng to be punished.
 It looked like the mob mentality had kicked in.

 Jing Sheng's smile flickered back into play.
 Azula had chosen well with her mouthpiece; he knew how to stir up a crowd.
 Suddenly, a hint of movement flashed in the corner of Mai's eye.
 She turned, even as a man dressed in peasant garb began to push through the walls of people.
 Others joined him from all four corners of the room, trying to force their way to the front.
 Their expressions could only be described as murderous.
 Knives were soon in her hands.
 It seemed some uninvited guests had managed to slip in.